TheInternetGod/Anon-Chat/README.md

 ---

-## Hosting Guide for **Cybersecurity Chat**
+## Hosting Guide for **Le-Chat**

 ### Overview

-**Cybersecurity Chat** is a simple, anonymous PHP chat application that allows users to chat without the need for registration using personal data.
+**Le-Chat** is a simple, anonymous PHP chat application that allows users to chat without the need for registration using personal data.
 It supports multiple features like private messaging, image embedding, multi-language support, and more.

-This guide will walk you through the steps of hosting **Cybersecurity Chat** on your local server (e.g., XAMPP) or a live web server.
+This guide will walk you through the steps of hosting **Le-Chat** on your local server (e.g., XAMPP) or a live web server.

 ---